5 Ways to Protect Yourself from CO Poisoning

 3. Keep the grill and generator outdoors.
 Using a grill or generator due to a power outage?
 Put on a jacket and go outside.
 Never bring the grill indoors or operate it or a generator in a space attached to your home, such as a porch, patio, or garage.
 Both can emit high levels of CO and need plenty of ventilation.
 Even having the garage door open does not offer enough airflow to reduce CO levels.

-4. Use your indoor appliances previously the manufacturer designed them the manufacturer.
+4. Use your indoor appliances only for their intended purpose.
 For instance, never use gas appliances, like your range or oven, to heat the house.
 This increases your risk of CO poisoning.

 5. Know the symptoms.
 CO symptoms mimic the flu without fever.
 Since winter is also peak flu season, know the difference.
 If you or a loved one is feeling confused or dizzy, or if they are suffering from headaches, nausea, sleepiness, vomiting, or weakness but has no fever, it may be a case of CO poisoning.
 Get the victim outside in fresh air and dial 911 immediately.